Document Attestation - The Definitive Guide (2023)

 How can I attest documents in Canada?

-As we said earlier, the process of attestation in Canada is called document authentication and legalization.
+As we said earlier, the process of attestation in Canada is replaced by an apostille.

-We’ll explain this process so you’ll have a better understanding of what is required.
+We’ll explain how to get an apostille so you’ll have a better understanding of what is required.

-Authentication and legalization is not only used by Canada – other countries that are not parties to the Hague Apostille Convention (which we’ll go into later on), follow this process.
+Apostilles are not only used by Canada – all parties to the Hague Apostille Convention (which we’ll go into later on), follow this process.

 What is Authentication?

-Authentication of documents In Canada is done by Global Affairs Canada.
-They verify the signature on your document and issue a certificate of authentication.
+In the past, authentication of documents in Canada was done by Global Affairs Canada.
+They verified the signature on your document and issued a certificate of authentication.
+Today, Global Affairs Canada does not authenticate documents.
+It issues apostilles instead.

 What does legalizing a document in Canada mean?